Jankaz2/movins-layout/README.md

 ### Buy ticket

-The final step is to order your ticket by choosing one of free places (you need to be logged in to see which are already booked).
+The final step is to order your ticket by choosing one of free places (you need to be logged in to see which seats are already booked).

 ![buy-ticket](images-readme/buy-ticket.png)